willhutcheon/CSC340Assignment4/README.md

 # CSC340Assignment4
-To run this app, open git bash within this directory and input 'npm install express fs multer'
+To run this app, open git bash within this directory and input 'npm install express fs multer' as well as 'npm install cors'

 Next, input the command 'nodemon app.js'